pkErbynn/js-masterclass/note.md

     - scope => 'where do variables live?'
     - 3 types of scopes: global scope, function scope, block scopes (let, const)
 ### Js _Hoisting_
-- means some variables can be used/access in the code before they're actually declared
+- means some variables can be used/accessed in the code before they're actually declared/defined/body-written
     - in short "variables lifted to the top of their scope"
-    - eg. var variables are 'hoisted' before even being asigned a value
+    - eg. var type variables are 'hoisted' before even being asigned a value
         - initial value: *undefined*
     - eg. functions declarations are declared on top before actually being defined
         - initial value: actual funtion